mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/requestPending_borrower.PNG)

 **SMS**

-<blockquote>Your request for '%car.name%' at %request.startdate% is awaiting the owner's approval.
-See %request.url%</blockquote>
+>  Your request for '%car.name%' at %request.startdate% is awaiting the owner's approval.
+See %request.url%

 ### Pending Request (Car Owner)